 - Home Visitation (Children 0-6 and their parents/caregivers)

-We serve children, youth and families in Okotoks.
+We serve children, youth and families in Okotoks and area.

 Referrals for the Family Resource Network may be completed through self-referral, community, or professionals.

 22 Crystal Ridge Drive, Okotoks, AB T1S 1B1